feedhenry-raincatcher/raincatcher-angularjs/CONTRIBUTING.md

   (usually master).
   * Advanced users may want to install the [GitHub CLI](https://hub.github.com/) and use the `hub pull-request` command.
+* Fill the Pull Request template as required.
 * Update your JIRA ticket to mark that you have submitted code and are ready for it to be reviewed (Status: Dev Complete).
   * Include a link to the pull request in the ticket.